wladradchenko/wunjo.wladradchenko.ru/README.md

 ### Supporters and Donors

-I extend our heartfelt gratitude to the following individuals who have generously supported this project through donations:
+I extend heartfelt gratitude to the following individuals who have generously supported this project through donations:

 - **[Konstantin Kravtsov](https://t.me/kostiang)**.
 - Several contributors who have chosen to remain anonymous or opted not to be listed publicly.
 Your support is immensely appreciated.

-I sincerely appreciate the generosity of all our supporters.
-Your contributions enable us to continue improving and maintaining this project.
+I sincerely appreciate the generosity of all project supporters.
+Your contributions enable me to continue improving and maintaining this project.

 <!-- CONTACT -->
 ## Contact